+Per Unit (2) Total

-Per Uni Total (3) Public offering price \$ 17.00 \$ 21,600,013 Underwriting discounts (1) \$ 1.36 \$ 1,728,001 Proceeds to us, before expenses \$ 15.64 \$ 19,872,011
+Public offering price \$ \$

+Underwriting discounts (1) \$ \$

+Proceeds to us, before expenses \$ \$
-(1) The underwriters will receive compensation in addition to the underwriting discounts and commissions.
-We refer you to "Underwriting" beginning on page 102 of this prospectus for additional information regarding underwriting compensation.

-(2) The public offering corresponds to the public offering price per share of common stock or share of Series B Convertible Preferred Stock of \$17.00, public offering price per Series A warrant of \$0.01, and public offering price per Series B Warrant of \$0.01.
+- (1) The underwriters will receive compensation in addition to the underwriting discounts and commissions.
+We refer you to "Underwriting" beginning on page 102 of this prospectus for additional information regarding underwriting compensation. - (2) The public offering corresponds to an assumed public offering price per share of common stock or share of Series B Convertible Preferred Stock of \$, an assumed public offering price per Series A warrant of \$0.01, and an assumed public offering price per Series B Warrant of \$0.01.